Tim-Hanson/The-Cost-of-Living-Crisis-the-Russian-War-and-How-Policy-Will-Affect-Us/README.md

 </div>

-R^2 values were compared for each model to give an objective measure of predictive accuracy. model 2 outperformed model 1 across all regions.
+R^2 values were compared for each model to give an objective measure of predictive accuracy.
+Model 2 outperformed model 1 across all regions.
 The points extrapolated from model 2 were used in the final dataset.
 ```python
 def extrapolate_population_for_region_r2_model1(region):
     #Filtering to handle each region seperately